Kon Tum

-Kon Tum is a city in Quảng Ngãi Province in Vietnam.
+Kon Tum is a ward of Quảng Ngãi province in Vietnam.
 It is located inland in the Central Highlands region of Vietnam, near the borders of Laos and Cambodia.

 Historically, this area has been inhabited by the indigenous Ba Na people, which led to the name Kon Tum, meaning "Village by the Lake" in the Ba Na language.
 Its unique location features flat and fertile land, enriched by the Dak Bla River, and a convergence of various ethnic groups over time.
 Among these, the Kinh people, hailing from provinces such as Quang Nam, Quang Ngai, and Binh Dinh, have settled here.
 In the years 1841-1850, French missionaries, en route to the Central Highlands, established the first Christian mission in this region.
 By 1893, the colonial French authorities established the Kon Tum administrative agency, headed by Father Vialleton, and from that point, the name Kon Tum became officially used.
 Subsequently, the provincial administrative unit adopted this name.
 Kon Tum City, once a sparsely populated and desolate area, has evolved into a hub for settlement, commerce, and governance throughout the province's rich history.
-Currently, Kon Tum City holds the status of Class-2 Provincial City.
+Prior to 2025, Kon Tum holds the status of Class-2 Provincial city.

-Prior to Vietnam's 2025 administrative reforms, Kon Tum was the capital of the formerly Kon Tum province making Quảng Ngãi the now capital city of the new Quảng Ngãi province after merging with Kon Tum province.
+Prior to Vietnam's 2025 administrative reforms, Kon Tum was the capital of the formerly Kon Tum province.

 Geography

-Kon Tum City is situated in the southern part of Kon Tum Province, within a basin landscape at an elevation of approximately 525 meters above sea level.
+Kon Tum ward is situated in the southwestern part of Quảng Ngãi province, within a basin landscape at an elevation of approximately 525 meters above sea level.
 It is encircled by the Dak Bla River valley.
 The city is located 547 kilometers north of Ho Chi Minh City, 292 kilometers south of Da Nang, and 1,087 kilometers south of the capital Hanoi.
-Additionally, it is 50 kilometers from Pleiku and 229 kilometers from Buon Ma Thuot.
-Kon Tum City shares its geographical boundaries as follows:
+Additionally, it is 190 kilometers southwest of Cẩm Thành ward.
+Kon Tum ward shares its geographical boundaries as follows: